MSPaintIDE/NewOCR-website/explanation/training/calculation.md

 ## Storing The Data

-After the data is calculated for each character, the 16 data points are separately averaged with all other characters, and then the resulting points are stored in the database.
+After the data is calculated for each character, <src data-gh="https://github.com/RubbaBoy/NewOCR/blob/e11843c16032338e58ec98839d009505f39b449c/src/main/java/com/uddernetworks/newocr/recognition/OCRTrain.java#L197-L202">the 16 data points are separately averaged with all other characters, and then the resulting points are stored in the database.</src>